enzymejs/enzyme/docs/api/render.md

 # Static Rendering API

-enzyme's `render` function is used to render react components to static HTML and analyze the resulting HTML structure.
+Use enzyme's `render` function to generate HTML from your React tree, and analyze the resulting HTML structure.

 `render` returns a wrapper very similar to the other renderers in enzyme, [`mount`](mount.md) and [`shallow`](shallow.md); however, `render` uses a third party HTML parsing and traversal library